 Increased Equipment Reliability

-By continuously monitoring equipment health in real-time and predicting potential failures, predictive maintenance Machine Learning ensures that assets are maintained in optimal condition.
+By continuously monitoring equipment health in real time and predicting potential failures, predictive maintenance ensures assets are kept in optimal condition.
 According to UpKeep, roughly 10% of industrial equipment ever actually wears out, meaning a very large portion of mechanical failures are avoidable.
+Predictive analytics platforms improve asset reliability by continuously evaluating equipment health indicators and detecting early signs of degradation.

 Optimized Maintenance Schedules

-If Plant Engineering is to be believed, 18% of companies spend 40 hours or more per week on software maintenance activities.
-Predictive maintenance enables organizations to optimize maintenance schedule activities based on actual equipment condition and performance, rather than fixed intervals or reactive responses to failures.
+ML enables organizations to optimize maintenance schedules based on actual equipment condition and performance, rather than on fixed intervals or reactive responses to failures.
 This optimization ensures that maintenance tasks are performed only when necessary, avoiding over-maintenance.

 Cost Savings